-I grew up in Eau Claire where I spent a lot of my childhood romping up and down Otter Creek near my parents house as well as heading up to the Northwoods with my friends and family.
+I grew up in Eau Claire where I spent a lot of my childhood playing up and down Otter Creek near my parents’ house as well as heading up to the Northwoods with my friends and family.
 Living on the outside of town, I saw many of my favorite berry patches, climbing trees, and trails developed into strip malls and parking lots as the city sprawled outward.
-I still remember going to numerous city council meetings at a very young age with my mother to object to a condo development not far from our house.
-A short time later, after this development and many others went through, I remember having to stop swimming in the creek because the water had become too dirty.
+I remember going to city council meetings at a very young age with my mother to oppose a condo development not far from our house.
+A short time later, after this development and many others were built, I had to stop swimming in the creek because the water had become too dirty.
 This had a lasting impact on me, and instilled in me a commitment to protecting our natural environment.
-When I was a little older, I got a job at the summer camp I attended as a kid and had the very rewarding experience of showing a new generation the beauty of our natural environment and the importance of conserving it to pass it on from generation to generation.
+When I was a little older, I worked at the summer camp I attended as a kid and had the very rewarding experience of showing a new generation the beauty of our natural environment and the importance of conserving it.

 - Student Body President, UW-Stevens Point Student Government Association